sciknoworg/subject-indexing-dataset/README.md

 ## 📂 Repositories Included

-To support system development, we release three key components:
+To support system development, we release four key components:

+- [**28_domains_list.csv**](28_domains_list.csv): This file lists 28 domains representing the coarse-grained classification scheme applied to the library records.
+A record can be assigned more than one domain.

-- [**GND**](./GND): Related resources to the GND including human-readable formatted version of the GND subjects taxonomy.
+- [**GND**](./GND): Resources related to the GND, including a human-readable version of the GND subject taxonomy.
+The taxonomy comprises over 200,000 subject headings and serves as the controlled vocabulary for fine-grained subject indexing of the library’s bibliographic records.

 - [**library-records-dataset**](./library-records-dataset): Open-access annotated library records with pre-defined train/dev/test splits.
-The dataset includes records in German and English, annotated with GND subjects and domain labels.
+The dataset includes records in German and English, annotated with domain labels and GND subjects.
 It covers five representative record types: `article`, `book`, `conference`, `report`, and `thesis`.

   Both the GND taxonomy and the open-access records have been reorganized and reformatted with human-readable tags for seamless machine learning use.
 Since standardized library taxonomies often rely on complex legacy codes ⏳, we consulted subject specialists to preprocess and simplify the data.
 This allows researchers to focus on developing ML models rather than decoding intricate data formats.